ishaan2304/Task-Manager/README.md

 # Task Manager

 This project is a simple Task Manager implemented using Python and Tkinter.
 It allows users to add tasks, view tasks, delete tasks, and mark tasks as completed.
-The user interface is designed with Tkinter, providing a graphical interface for interacting with the task manager/
+The user interface is designed with Tkinter, providing a graphical interface for interacting with the task manager
 ## Features

 - Add new tasks.